 Canal Street, Stamford.
 Call (877) 487-2778 to make an

 appointment.
 See details at website:http://travel.state.gov/content/passports/english/passports/information/where-to-apply/agencies/connecticut.html

 HOW TO RENEW A PASSPORT: Applicants can renew passports in person or by mail.
-You can choose to renew by mail if you already have a passport that is not damaged, have received the passport within the past 15 years, were over age 16 when the passport was issued, and still have the same name as in the passport or legal documentation of a name change.
+You can choose to renew by mail if you already have a passport that is not damaged and can be submitted with your application, have received the passport within the past 15 years, were over age 16 when the passport was issued, and still have the same name as in the passport or legal documentation of a name change.
 To obtain a passport by mail:

-- Complete an Application for Passport by Mail (Form DSP-82);
+- Complete an Application for Passport by Mail (Form DS-82);

 - Enclose a certified copy of a legal document such as a marriage certificate or divorce decree if you have changed your name (no photocopies accepted); and

 - Mail in a padded envelope to: National Passport Processing Center, P.O.
 Box 90155, Philadelphia, PA 19190-0155.

 - For expedited applications, mail to: National Passport Processing Center, P.O.
 Box 90955, Philadelphia, PA 19190-0955.

 If your passport has been altered, damaged or mutilated, you must apply in person.
 U.S. residents abroad should renew their passports at the nearest U.S. Consulate or Embassy.

 HOW TO REPLACE A LOST OR STOLEN PASSPORT: To replace and report the loss or theft of a passport, make an appointment to apply in person at a Passport Agency or Center, and complete an Application for a United States Passport (Form DS-11) and a Statement Regarding Lost or Stolen Passport (Form DS-64).